Lookashek85/product-order-api/README.md

 ## Running instructions

+Prerequisites - docker compose

 Application can be started locally using docker-compos in root project of `product-order-service`.
 Clone or download this repository, navigate to `product-order-service` -> `docker-compose` and type in terminal `% docker-compose up --build ` to build docker image then `% docker-compose up -d` to run.
 To shut down, type `% docker-compose down`
+Application can be acceseed on localhost:8080 , to see the API as Swagger UI, go to http://localhost:8080/swagger-ui.html or if you need JSON with API, go to  http://localhost:8080/api-docs